 Table of contents

-Latvia’s development co-operation policy aims to contribute to implementing the 2030 Agenda for Sustainable Development in its priority partner countries.
-Latvia’s development and foreign policies are closely aligned.
-With a focus on the European Union’s (EU) Eastern Neighbourhood and Central Asian countries, Latvia’s development co-operation aims to promote good governance, digitalisation, gender equality, economic development and regional stability.
+Latvia’s development co-operation seeks to promote sustainable development, poverty eradication and resilient governance systems in partner countries.
+It focuses primarily on the European Union’s (EU) Eastern Partnership and Central Asia and, more recently, selected African countries, drawing on Latvia’s transition experience and expertise in governance, digitalisation and socio-economic reform.
 In 2025, Latvia became the 33rd member of the OECD Development Assistance Committee (DAC).
-Latvia’s total official development assistance (ODA) decreased in 2024 to USD 111.6 million (preliminary data), representing 0.26% of gross national income (GNI).
+Latvia’s total official development assistance (ODA) (USD 86.5 million, preliminary data) decreased in 2025, representing 0.18% of gross national income (GNI).

 Policy

 Copy link to PolicyThe Law on International Assistance, adopted in 2008, establishes the regulatory framework for Latvia’s development co-operation, defining key stakeholders’ roles.
-The Development Cooperation Policy Guidelines for 2021-2027 set Latvia’s strategic priorities, focusing on sustainable development, poverty eradication, the rule of law and good governance.
-Latvia looks at the reduction of poverty in a long-term perspective, focusing on promoting economic stability and gender equality.
-These priorities are implemented through the Development Cooperation Policy Plan for 2024-2027, adopted by the Cabinet of Ministers.
-Latvia’s bilateral co-operation aligns with its legal framework, fostering regional stability and development through targeted support and experience exchange.
+The Development Cooperation Policy Guidelines for 2021-2027 set Latvia’s strategic priorities, centred on sustainable development, poverty eradication and good governance, and are implemented through the Development Cooperation Policy Plan for 2024-2027.
+Latvia’s bilateral co-operation concentrates on the European Union’s Eastern Partnership countries and Central Asia, while engaging in selected African countries.
+Its draws on Latvia’s transition experience, including in democratic governance, digitalisation, socio-economic reform and gender equality, and aims to foster regional stability through targeted partnerships, knowledge sharing, and support for Ukraine’s recovery and reconstruction.

 ODA allocation overview

-Copy link to ODA allocation overviewLatvia provided USD 111.6 million (preliminary data) of ODA in 2024 (USD 109.7 million in constant terms), representing 0.26% of GNI.1 This was a decrease of 22.1% in real terms in volume and decrease in the share of GNI from 2023.
+Copy link to ODA allocation overviewLatvia provided USD 86.5 million (preliminary data) of ODA in 2025 (USD 80.3 million in constant terms), representing 0.18% of GNI.1 This was a decrease of 9% in real terms in volume and a decrease in the share of GNI from 2024.
 Latvia’s ODA volume shows a gradual increase from 2011 to 2021, followed by a significant spike in 2022 and 2023 mainly due to in-donor refugee costs and support to Ukraine.
-Latvia is committed to increasing its ODA to meet the European Union’s goal of achieving a 0.7% ODA/GNI ratio by 2030.
-Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past, as Latvia provides only grants.2
+Latvia is committed to increasing its ODA to meet the European Union’s goal of achieving a 0.33% ODA/GNI ratio by 2030.
+Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past, as Latvia provides only grants.

-In 2023, Latvia ranked 19th in terms of ODA to GNI ratio.
+In 2025, Latvia ranked 34th among Development Assistance Committee (DAC) countries in terms of ODA volume and 25th when ODA is taken as a share of GNI.
 Before the sharp increase in Latvia’s ODA in 2022 and 2023, Latvia provided more aid through multilateral channels than bilateral ones.
-In 2023, in-donor refugee costs accounted for 59% of total bilateral ODA.
+In 2024, Latvia’s in‑donor refugee costs amounted to USD 14.8 million (55.2% of gross bilateral ODA).
 In line with its policy priorities, Latvia allocated a significant share of its bilateral ODA to Europe.
 Additionally, the majority of its multilateral ODA is provided as core contributions to the EU institutions.

-Latvia has committed to several international targets and DAC standards and recommendations.
+Latvia is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Latvia: Performance against commitments and DAC Recommendations